time4tea/nist-ssdf-markdown/README.md

 - Main Document [NIST.SP.800-218.md](NIST.SP.800-218.md)
 - Practices [nist-ssdf-practices.md](nist-ssdf-practices.md)

+## How to use

+View the raw page, copy it and paste it into your own company wiki, then you have an internal, linkable version.

+## Confluence

+If you are copying this into *Confluence* - you cannot copy and paste the `GitHub Raw` view directly into confluence, it will be rendered as `code`.
+Instead, paste it first into Notepad, then from notepad into confluence.

+Confluence link anchors have a slightly different form than on GitHub.

 ## No association or sponsorship

 This version of the document is not endorsed by, associated with, or sponsored by NIST.